zoecloe88/n3rd_game/assets/legal/terms_of_service.md

 ## 11. Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of the United States of America, without regard to its conflict of law provisions.

 ## 12. Dispute Resolution